openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a credential using OAuth 2.0 scope parameter.

 When the Wallet does not know which scope value to use to request issuance of a certain credential, it can discover it using the `scope` Credential Issuer metadata parameter defined in (#credential-metadata-object).
-When the flow starts with a Credential Offer, the Wallet can use the information in the `credentials` Credential Offer parameter.
-When the entry of the `credentials` parameter is a string, it can be used as a scope value.
-When the entry of the `credentials` parameter is an object, it can be used to discover the desired scope value from the Credential Issuer metadata that can be obtained using `credential_issuer` Credential Offer parameter as defined in (#credential-issuer-wellknown).
+When the flow starts with a Credential Offer, the Wallet can use the information in it as following:
+  * When the entry of the `credentials` Credential Offer parameter is a string, it can be directly used as a scope value.
+  * When the entry of the `credentials` Credential Offer parameter is an object, it can be used to discover the desired `scope` value from the Credential Issuer metadata that can be obtained using `credential_issuer` Credential Offer parameter as defined in (#credential-issuer-wellknown).

 The Wallet can discover the scope values using other options such as normative text in a profile of this specification that defines scope values along with a description of their semantics.